gottesmm/gottesmm.github.io/drafts/safe-interior-pointers.md

 Swift language itself via the usage of _read accessor on computed properties.
 Before we get to that though, we need to start at a more basic level about how interior pointers are represented in SIL.
-In sum, SIL has a number of instructions for projecting an address out of an object.
-They are (as of the author writing this):
+In sum, SIL has a number of instructions for accessing constructing interior pointers into different sorts of objects.
+They are (as of the time when the author was writing this document):

 1. `project_box` - projects a pointer out of a reference counted box.
 2. `ref_element_addr` - projects a field out of a reference counted class.